 Internet connectivity direct dedicated links or leased lines to access the ITU intranet and Internet access.

 7.3 The government shall provide the Event with local staff (including security staff), at no cost to ITU, in accordance with arrangements to be specified in the Call for bids.
-The number staff involved will vary depending on the location.
+The number of staff involved will vary depending on the location.

 ARTICLE 8